 Challenging decisions local appeal

-You may be unhappy with the LA’s decision on school transport, either because they have decided your child is not eligible or you consider that the transport offered is not suitable.
-The LA has a complaints and appeals procedure for transport decisions and this is published alongside the transport policy.
+You may be unhappy with Surrey’s decision on school transport, either because they have decided your child is not eligible or you consider that the transport offered is not suitable.
+Surrey has a complaints and appeals procedure for transport decisions and this is published alongside the transport policy.

 Statutory guidance recommends a 2 stage procedure involving an initial review by a senior officer followed by an independent appeal panel.
 However there is no legal requirement to follow this.